SYOP200/Flipper-Zero-Downloads/README.md

 ### Method 1: Copy Files to SD Card

-Directly copying the .ir files to the Flipper's SD card is the fastest and safest method, but you have to [dismount the SD card](https://docs.flipperzero.one/basics/sd-card#g4-removing-the-sd-card) and plug it into the computer directly.
+Directly copying the files to the Flipper's SD card is the fastest and safest method, but you have to [dismount the SD card](https://docs.flipperzero.one/basics/sd-card#g4-removing-the-sd-card) and plug it into the computer directly.

 1. [Download and extract](https://github.com/logickworkshop/Flipper-IRDB/archive/refs/heads/main.zip) or [Git-clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) this repo to your computer.
 2. Open the downloaded / cloned repository in a File Explorer.